HuyDNA/Blog/assets/posts/Sylvester's criterion for positive-definite real matrices.md

 Written on: 20/7/2022
 <hr>

-Sometimes, I still have flashbacks of the time we have to learn Linear Algebra and Calculus at university.
-They are not necessarily hard but they really do give me kind of a struggle.
-The problem I have was the way they were taught, kinda like "Here we apply this.... and boom!
-Problem solved" with no further explanations as to why it works.
-It just works!
+Sometimes, I still have flashbacks of the time we had to learn Linear Algebra and Calculus at university.
+They were not necessarily hard but they really did give me kind of a struggle.
+The problem I had was the way they were taught, kinda like "Here we apply this.... and boom!
+Problem solved" with no further explanations as to why it worked.
+It just worked!
 This made me *SUPER* frustrated as I have always needed to know how something works before actually make it work.

 As for Linear Algebra, this was a whole new area for me.
 At first, topics like Gaussian elimination, determinant, vector space or orthogonal matrix did not really give me a hard time.
 I did stumble here and there but overall I could prove most relevant mathematical results easily.
 However, the last few topics such as eigenvalues and quadratic forms were incredibly hard.
 The mathematical results were kinda unintuitive.
 At some time, I gave up and just learned the results by heart and how to apply it anyways.
 I did look up some of the proofs but apparently, this did not satisfy me.